sfeek/rfassistant/README.md

 Written in C using Standard Libraries.

+Liux:
   To build make sure that gcc and make are installed, then

   make

   To run use ./rfassistant

+Windows:
+  To build make sure that VS C++ build tools are install, then

+  cl src/rfassistant.c src/ghcommon.c src/helperfunctions.c

+  To run use rfassistant

    **** RF Calculator Main Menu ****